hordesmod/kek-ui-bosslog/README.md

 ## Opt-Out / Anonymization

-Players may request that a character be anonymized in future dataset updates by specifying the public character name.
-Anonymization is applied only to characters whose deletion or opt-out has been confirmed.
-This includes references to those characters in global statistics (top DPS/HPS, etc.) and day-level logs within the dataset to prevent identification.
-Active characters not confirmed for deletion or opt-out remain unchanged.
-Previously published snapshots may remain accessible in repository history.
-Aggregate statistics remain available for gameplay analytics.
+Characters that are deleted in-game are automatically anonymized in future dataset snapshots.
+Their names are replaced with unique player IDs in all parsed leaderboards and boss logs, ensuring they cannot be identified.
+Active characters remain unchanged.
+Previously published snapshots remain accessible for historical analytics, with aggregate statistics still available for gameplay analysis.
+No action is required by the player — deletion in-game is sufficient for automatic anonymization.

 ---